 Our Lower School students participate in a variety of service projects such as:

-- Fourth-graders are Book Buddies with local elementary school children in pre-kindergaten, kindergarten, and first grade
+- Fourth-graders are Book Buddies with local elementary school children in pre-kindergarten, kindergarten, and first grade.

 - Fifth-graders organize a fall UNICEF collection, distributing collection boxes to all students to use while they “Trick or Treat.”